sgoettel/addcorrespDesc/README.md

 # addcorrespDesc.py

-`addcorrespDesc.py` is a Python script designed to add the element `<correspDesc>` to TEI-encoded letters in XML format.
-The element `<correspDesc>` contains information about the sender, receiver, date, and location of the letter, and can be used to extract metadata from the letters for analysis or visualization.
+`addcorrespDesc.py` is a Python script designed to add the element `<correspDesc>` to TEI-encoded letters.
+The element `<correspDesc>` contains information about the sender, receiver, date, and location of the letter/postcard.

 There is the (admittedly rather rare) use case that one has a list/overview (CSV) with all relevant information about a letter/postcard, but this information is not yet in the TEI header.
 This script reads the CSV file and integrates all the relevant information into the `<correspDesc>` element based on the information in the table.
 The script can be easily adapted to fit the user's specific needs.